jamesheald/COIN/README.md

 # COIN

 The COIN (COntextual INference) model is a principled Bayesian model of motor learning in which separate memories are stored for different contexts.
-Each memory stores information learned about the dynamical and sensory properties of the environment associated with the corresponding context.

 The COIN model can be used to model trial-based learning in force-field and visuomotor adaptation paradigms.